Ahmad Zahid Hamidi: Controversial statements

 Shortly after the Black 505 rallies following the 13th Malaysian General Election due to claims of electoral fraud and vote manipulation, he said that Malaysians who are unhappy with the country's political system and dislike the BN government should "get lost" from the country.
 This statement has raised discontentment among the citizens, putting a serious question mark over his political future in a multiracial society.
 The statement was made after a series of street demonstrations led by opposition parties that has refused to accept the results of the 13th Malaysian General election.
 His first act as Home Minister was to order a crack down against opposition leaders and dissent, landing him in a bigger controversy with sedition laws being used to attempt to suppress the voices of opposition parties.

 During a speech in Malacca, Zahid was recorded endorsing the police policy of "shoot to kill" when arresting dangerous criminals, including backing a certain group of gangsters.

+In October 2018, after the brutally devastating earthquake and tsunami that struck Central Sulawesi on 28 September 2018, Ahmad Zahid Hamidi was condemned by Indonesian public for calling the natural disasters in Central Sulawesi were "God's (Allah) rage against the LGBT community in Indonesia because they are allowed to live in Indonesia" without realised Malaysia was sent humanitarian aid to the victims of the natural disasters in Central Sulawesi.